paepcke/activity_log_analysis/README.md

 The NQL interface is organized into *lenses*, which hide tables or fields unimportant to particular analysis tasks to help the analyst focus attention on just one inquiry.
 The lenses are human-created, and can be changed.
 The above mentioned synonyms are associated with lenses.
 That is, each analysis task can have its own set of synonyms.

-The change which lens to use, or to work in the NLQ using all tables at once, go back to the [initial URL](https://us-west-2b.online.tableau.com/#/site/paepcke/datasources/15217696/askData).
+The change which lens to use, or to work in the AskData using all tables at once, go back to the [initial URL](https://us-west-2b.online.tableau.com/#/site/paepcke/datasources/15217696/askData).

 If you are familiar with using Tableau Desktop, worksheets evolving from the queries can be downloaded and then developed futher.
 From within Tableau Desktop they can be downloaded to CSV for processing in R or Python.
 This means you'll need to get a free-for-EDU copy of Tableau Desktop.

 ### Tips and Cautions

-Tableau's NLQ is still being developed, and can be finicky.
+Tableau's AskData is still being developed, and can be finicky.

 - The best advice is to pay attention to the menus that pop down as you enter questions.
 Notice the table and fields to which each offer in the menu refers.
 You can consult the list of tables and fields on the left for the choice most likely to succeed.
 - Note the pulldown menu on the upper right of the visualization pane.
 You can easily change to an alternative viz.